algosup/2024-2025-project-4-web-fpga-team-3/Documents/FunctionalSpecifications/FunctionalSpecifications.md

     }

-Certainly!
-Here's an improved version of your notes for the mockup images, with clearer language and more structured formatting:

----

 **📕 Note:** This mockup represents the initial version of our simulation interface.
 Some modifications will be made during the implementation phase.
 Below are key points to consider:

 ### 3.3 Key Points for Implementation and Improvement.